About Us

 Business Overview & Club Description

-• The club membership of 80 has a high number of retirees although membership is available to anyone (male or female) 15 and over.
+• The club membership of 80+ has a high number of retirees although membership is available to adults 18 and over.

 • All new members are trained by experienced instructors.